archijsp05-ship-it/IAIP-2.0/README.md

 # IAIP-2.0
-login and signup screen for mobile
+login and signup screen for mobile application.